matthewleechen/matthewleechen/README.md

 I'm a PhD student in economics at Harvard.

-Interested in development economics, economic history & international trade.
+Interested in development, economic history & trade.

-matthewchen (at) g [dot] harvard [dot] edu
+Email: matthewchen (at) g [dot] harvard [dot] edu